The bike trails are closed due to improvements taking place on the Jubilee Playspace.

-- Users and spectators must not interfere with any closure measures if the bike trail is closed.
-If it is closed then this will be for a good reason.
+- Users and spectators must not interfere with any closure measures.
+If the bike park is closed then this will be for a good reason.
 Do not endanger yourself by breaching closure measures.

 - If the area is too busy then please leave and return at another time.